Spot these WandaVision Easter eggs and Marvel references from the first two episodes (spoilers!)

 She's a magical gal in a small-town locale, he's part machine, and they share a love like you've never seen.
-That's the jaunty intro to WandaVision, but what Easter eggs and Marvel references can be spotted among the first two episodes, streaming now on Disney Plus?
+That's the jaunty intro to WandaVision on Disney Plus, but what Easter eggs and Marvel references can be spotted in the first two episodes?

 Here are the Easter eggs we've spotted so far, and we'll add more as we see them.
-But be warned: Spoilers for both episodes!
+But be warned: Spoilers for both episodes below!

 The door number